Semih-H/IBM-HR-Attrition-Analysis/README.md

 ## Objectives

-This project aims to address the business problem of employee attrition by achieving the following objectives:
+This case study aims to address the business problem of employee attrition by achieving the following objectives:

 **Quantify the Attrition Problem**: To calculate the overall attrition rate and establish a benchmark for the company.